Salt Lake City Drinking Water: Highest quality from the cleanest sources

 If you have any questions or concerns about your drinking water, we want to hear from you.
 Please email our Water Quality Director Marian.Rice@slcgov.com or call her at 801-483-6765.

-For complete information on the content of Salt Lake City Public Utilities drinking water, please see our current annual Consumer Confidence Report.
+For complete information on the sources and content of Salt Lake City Public Utilities drinking water, please see our current annual Consumer Confidence Report.
 We regularly sample and monitor all drinking water sources, and include in this report a wide range of state-regulated contaminants, compounds, metals, and microbials.

 Clean, safe drinking water comes at a price.
 The cost for cleaning water up to drinking water standards depends on how clean the stream or well is to start.
 Poor quality water costs more to treat, uses more energy, and increases the potential for public health issues.
 Help us continue to provide you with the best water possible.
 Follow all watershed, groundwater, and riparian corridor regulations.